bonitasoft/bonita-doc/md/bdm-in-rest-api.md

         return buildResponse(responseBuilder, HttpServletResponse.SC_OK, new JsonBuilder(result).toString())
 ```

 The returned result will contain the fields persistenceId, buildYear and color of each car, allowing you to use these in your application(s).
-However, assuming you want to retrieve
+However, assuming you want to retrieve 10 cars of the "Delorean" model, this code will execute a total of **41** "Select" database queries
-10 cars of the "Delorean" model, this code will execute a total of **41** "Select" requests in the database (1 request to get the cars, and then 4 separate request per car to fetch each one of the *wheel* fields to build the JSON response);
+* 1 query to get the cars,
+* then 4 queries per car to fetch each one of the *wheel* fields to build the JSON response (so 40 queries).

-while the "good" code written above will only make **a single request** in the database.
+In comparison, the code following good practises only performs **a single Select database query**.

-&nbsp;

-As a consequence, **good practices** are:
-* If lazy loaded objects are not necessary in the response, ONLY extract the information needed.
-This avoids costly loading of unnecessary objects.
-* If lazy loaded objects should always be returned in the response, consider changing the relation from ['lazy' to 'eager'](define-and-deploy-the-bdm.md#lazy_eager_loading) in the model.
 :::

 ## Rest API Response content

-Below is an example of the resulting response:
+Below is an example of the resulting response (the json is formatted to improve readability):

 ```json
 {